cs4s/steam-2019/week-4/index.md

 ---
 layout: session
-title: Coding in Stage 3 - Coding & STEAM - Week 4
+title: 'Week 4: Coding and the Creative Arts Part 2'
 ---

 # Week 4: Coding and the Creative Arts Part 2